stanislavbogdanoff/mern-todo-app/README.md

 Might add deadline feature with todos being marked failed automatically if the deadline is missed.

-Other than the project is completely done.
+Other than that project is completely done.

 ## Credentials